NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Experiment

 \subsection{Visualization Analysis}

+\textbf{Feature Distribution.} As shown in Fig.~\ref{fig:4_tsne_201}, we utilize the T-SNE~\cite{van2008visualizing} to visualize the feature distributions on RGBNT201.
+Comparing Figs.~\ref{fig:4_tsne_201}(a) and (b), the introduction of MGFA effectively aggregates different instances of the same identity.
+In Fig.~\ref{fig:4_tsne_201}(c), incorporating the TMSE semantic experts improves the separability of samples across identities.
+In Fig.~\ref{fig:4_tsne_201}(d), the inclusion of CSSE structural experts leads to tighter clustering of hard samples, resulting in well-separated intra-class and inter-class distributions.
+These results validate the effectiveness of each proposed module.

-\textbf{Expert Feature Visualization.} As shown in Fig.~\ref{fig:3_expert_vis}, we visualize the sampling masks of the semantic experts and the activation maps of the structural experts.
-We observe that different semantic experts $E^{(i)}_{t}$ exhibit distinct modality preferences: for instance, $E^{(1)}_{t}$ tends to sample features from the RGB modality, $E^{(2)}_{t}$ from the NIR modality, and $E^{(3)}_{t}$ from the TIR modality.
-These sampling patterns are notably complementary across modalities, indicating that the semantically modulated expert network effectively learns complementary modality-specific features to enhance unimodal representations.
-Structural experts, on the other hand, maintain the integrity of coarse-grained identity structures.
+\textbf{Expert Feature Visualization.} As shown in Fig.~\ref{fig:3_expert_vis_list2_201_310}, we visualize the sampling masks of the semantic experts and the activation maps of the structural experts.
+We observe that different semantic experts $E^{(i)}_{t}$ exhibit distinct modality preferences: for instance in person dataset, $E^{(1)}_{t}$ tends to sample features from the RGB modality, $E^{(2)}_{t}$ from the TIR modality, and $E^{(3)}_{t}$ from the NIR modality.
+These sampling patterns are notably complementary across modalities, indicating that the text-modulated expert effectively learns complementary modality-specific features to enhance multi-modal representations.
+On the other hand, structural experts maintain the integrity of coarse-grained identity structures and environmental context awareness.
 The parts ignored by expert $E^{(3)}_{c}$ are well captured by other structural experts.
 These observations validate that NEXT successfully decouples identity recognition into semantic sampling and structure modeling.

-More visualization results are provided in the Appendix D.
+\textbf{Retrieval Results.} To verify the model’s effectiveness in real world scenarios, we visualize the retrieval results of models with different module combinations on the RGBNT201 dataset and compare NEXT with state-of-the-art methods.
+As shown in Fig.~\ref{fig:5_rank_list_201_modal_short}, the introduction of different modules enables the model to recognize pedestrians with the same identity more effectively.
+Fig.~\ref{fig:5_rank_list_201_demo_idea_next_short} compares our method with existing state-of-the-art methods, demonstrating that our method achieves superior retrieval performance for the target person under various low-light conditions.
+These results validate the effectiveness of NEXT in leveraging multi-modal data and textual semantics for robust person ReID.